 Legislation addressing waste disposal requirements may differ by country, state and/ or territory.
 Each user must refer to laws operating in their area.
 In some areas, certain wastes must be tracked.
-A Hierarchy of Controls seems to be common - the user should investigate: Reduction Reuse Product / Packaging ▶ Recycling disposal Disposal (if all else fails) This material may be recycled if unused, or if it has not been contaminated so as to make it unsuitable for its intended use.
+A Hierarchy of Controls seems to be common - the user should investigate: ▶ Reduction ▶ Reuse ▶ Recycling Product / Packaging Disposal (if all else fails) disposal This material may be recycled if unused, or if it has not been contaminated so as to make it unsuitable for its intended use.
+Shelf life considerations should also be applied in making decisions of this type.
+Note that properties of a material may change in use, and recycling or reuse may not always be appropriate.
+In most instances the supplier of the material should be consulted.
 DO NOT allow wash water from cleaning or process equipment to enter drains.
 It may be necessary to collect all wash water for treatment before disposal.
 In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first.
 Where in doubt contact the responsible authority.